 Ranked #1 Best Litter For Chinchillas- Critter Litter

 Critter Litter takes home the #1 ranking in my book and is the chinchilla litter I used to effectively potty train my chinchilla.

-It’s easy to use, extremely affordable and comes offered in 16-ounce bags, 4-pound backs, or 8 pounds bags.
+It’s easy to use, extremely affordable, and comes offered in 16-ounce bags, 4-pound bags, or 8 pounds bags.

 Go with the 8-pound bag because you will discard old litter and need quite a bit of it ready to go during the process.